boostorg/boost/more/getting_started/detail/header-only.rst

 * Boost.Graph_ also has a binary component that is only needed if you intend to `parse GraphViz files`__.

+* Boost.Math_ has binary components for the TR1 and C99
+  cmath functions.

+* Boost.Random_ has a binary component which is only needed if you're using ``random_device``.

 * Boost.Test_ can be used in “header-only” or “separately compiled” mode, although **separate compilation is recommended for serious